Best Triathlon Shoes

 The best triathlon shoes (running and cycling) come down to preference.
 The perfect fit depends on the shape of your foot, your gait and your needs.

-We found the Pearl Izumi EM Tri N2 V2 Running Shoe to be preferable for the running portion of a triathlon.
+We found the Pearl Izumi EM Tri N1 to be preferable for the running portion of a triathlon.
 They have everything that a triathlete needs, taking into account the transitions as well as the time spent pounding the pavement.